 - feeling, seeing, or hearing things that are not there

-- increased sensitivity to pain
+- increased sensitivity of the skin to sunlight

-- increased sensitivity to touch
+- increased sensitivity to pain or touch

 - irregular or slow heart rate